 Unfortunately, sometimes employers or insurance companies dispute a worker’s compensation claim or do not cooperate in good faith with an injured worker.
 If this is happening in your case, a Baton Rouge workers’ compensation lawyer may be able to take over the communications and negotiations when we represent you.

 We can also help you appeal a wrongful denial of workers’ compensation benefits.
 We can investigate your case and defend your rights while you concentrate on your recovery.

 Call Morris Bart, LLC for a Free Consultation on Your Case

 Were you hurt on the job in Baton Rouge?
 If so, a Baton Rouge workers’ compensation lawyer from the Morris Bart law firm may be able to help you file a workers’ compensation claim or appeal a denial.

-Call us today at (225) 341-5694 for a free consultation on your case with a member of our team.
+Contact us today for a free consultation on your case with a member of our team.
 We can discuss your case and your legal options with a free, no-obligation case consultation.

 to find a Morris Bart office near you.